 - To use iChat from your residence hall.

 Configuring a VPN connection to the BC network

 Important: When you connect to the BC network via VPN, you are agreeing to the University Technological and Information Resources policy, even if you are using a personally owned computer.
-Failure to follow the policies, including keeping your computer's virus protection up to date, may result in loss of VPN or other network privileges.

 - Learn how to configure a VPN (Virtual Private Networking) connection to the BC network (BC sign-in required).